 You can also make this recipe with chicken or even shrimp.
 However, cooking times will vary for each and will be much shorter.
 You can even try this White Chicken Karahi recipe, which is made with a base of yogurt and spices.

-- Rice: You can serve this curry with Matar Pulao, Easy Veggie Rice, or Chana Pula.
+- Rice: You can serve this curry with Matar Pulao, Easy Veggie Rice, or Chana Pulao.

 - Flatbread options: Serve it with roti, paratha, or puri for a scrumptious meal.

-- Main Meals: Serve with Hariyali Chicken or Chicken Malai Tikka Boti if hosting a dinner.
+- Main Meals: Serve with Hariyali Chicken or Chicken Malai Tikka Boti or Chapli Kabab if hosting a dinner.